In Psalm 6, David the king of Israel, goes through a range of emotions as he suffers from an undisclosed illness. He writes:

 B. There is not always a quick fix

 Here was David, God's special servant and king, chosen by God for this role, and he is going through this terrible time.
 You see, the severity and length of our suffering is not due to our favor or disfavor with God.
 Suffering is used and permitted by God for His own purposes in our lives.
-However, He will not let it go on one second more than it needs to.
+However, He will not let it continue for one second more than it needs to.
 We should not be afraid.

 C. Stay faithful despite suffering

 Even though he experienced different powerful emotions, David never abandoned God.
-The worse thing that can happen when you are suffering is not that you might lose everything or own or even die.
+The worse thing that can happen when you are suffering is not that you might lose everything you own or even die.
 No, the worst thing that could ever happen is that you might lose your faith!

 The true test of suffering is not how brave you are or if you get better or not; the true test is if you remain faithful unto death if need be.